This post was updated on September 8, 2022.

 How to add dynamic content to emails

 Today, many customers want a highly personalized shopping experience with product recommendations, special offers, and custom services.
-With dynamic email content, you can nurture brand relationships and outshine your competitors.
+You can nurture brand relationships and outshine your competitors with dynamic email content.
 Macy Storm, a content writer at WebFX, agrees:

 “Dynamic email content will help your business get more from your email marketing campaigns.
 You’ll create more tailored content that helps you earn conversions for your business.”